ICHEC-learn/python-hpc/_episodes/03-numba.md

 ~~~
 {: .language-python}

+It is very important to check the version of Numba that you have, as it is a rapidly evolving
+library with many changes happening on a regular basis.
+In your own time, it is best to have an environment set up with
+numba and update it regularly.
 We will be covering the `jit` and `njit` operators in the upcoming section.

 ## The JIT Compiler Options/Toggles